nimroddanielmaayan/next.js-demo-2/notes.md

 - In React, the "action" attribute in the `<form>` HTML element is a special prop, that can receive a function that can be a `Server Actions`, like we do here

+- In this tutorial, we'll use Zod, a TypeScript-first validation library, to validate data

+- Tip: It's usually good practice to store monetary values in cents, in order to avoid errors

+- After updating data in the database, it's a good practice to revalidate the path using the Next.js `revalidatePath` function.
+This clears the cached data for the path so that the data is refetched from the database

+- `Dynamic Routes` - a way to generate URLs with parameters, like `[id].tsx` or `[blog-post].tsx`.
+Used for blog posts, products, invoices, etc.

+- The JS `bind` function is used in this tutorial to ensure that any values passed to the Server Action are encoded

+## Handling Errors

+### Try\Catch in Server Actions

+- ...

+### The error.tsx File

+- ...